7R4C3R-Hacks/Hack-RF-ADS-B-Transmitter/README.md

 # HackRF ADS-B Transmitter

-This repository contains "ADS-B Out" encoder for Tx-capable SDR hardware.
+This repository contains "ADS-B Out" encoder for Tx-capable SDR hardware and instructions on how to transmit the data.

-## Disclaimer
-The source code is published for academic purpose only.
-Do not

 ## Instructions - Mac
 1. Install Hack-RF